© 2025 St. Louis Public Radio

 Newsroom (Journalism)

 The newsroom intern will learn every aspect of being a reporter at St. Louis Public Radio.
 This includes the technical aspects of audio recording and editing; writing for radio; writing for web; taking photographs for web stories; interviewing techniques; and how to pitch and research stories.
-The newsroom intern will contribute regularly to our newscasts and daily internet stories.
+The newsroom intern will contribute regularly to our newscasts and website.
 Interns will also be exposed to data journalism techniques; how to successfully use social engagement to report and tell stories; and how to voice radio stories.
 Ideally, interns will complete one capstone project that can be an enterprise story that incorporates a four-minute radio story and a full digital story.

 Minimum Requirements: Excellent writing skills, demonstrated interest in journalism and ability to consistently meet deadlines.
 We expect our interns to be available between 25-30 hours per week.
 It helps if the intern has boundless curiosity and knowledge about local news and current affairs.